cybervams/vaultmate-gui/README.md

 - Unique indexing to prevent duplicate entries

 💡 Best Practices
-Never share your master password
+- Never share your master password

-Use strong, unique credentials
+- Use strong, unique credentials

-Enable 2FA on all your accounts
+- Enable 2FA on all your accounts

-Update passwords regularly
+- Update passwords regularly

-Keep VaultMate updated for the latest security fixes
+- Keep VaultMate updated for the latest security fixes

 🛠️ Support & Contributions
 Have a feature request, bug, or question?
 👉 Open an issue on GitHub

 📄 License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE]() file for more information.

-## Features Guide

-### Adding Passwords
-- Click "Add App Password" or "Add Web Password"
-- Fill in the required details
-- Click "Save"

-### Viewing Passwords
-- Click "View Passwords"
-- Use the search box to filter passwords
-- Click "Clear" to reset the search

-### Deleting Passwords
-- Click "Delete Passwords"
-- Select a password from the list
-- Click the red "Delete Selected Password" button
-- Confirm the deletion

-### Profile Management
-- Click "Profile"
-- View your account details
-- Change your password
-- Delete your account

-## Security Features

-- Password hashing using bcrypt
-- Secure MongoDB connection
-- Unique indexes to prevent duplicates
-- Input validation
-- Confirmation dialogs for important actions